Knowledge Distillation for Sensing-Assisted Long-Term Beam Tracking in mmWave Communications: Introduction

 \subsection{Contributions}

+Long-term beam prediction in mmWave vehicular channels is challenging due to the highly dynamic and non-stationary propagation environment, where user mobility and rapid geometry evolution cause fast variations in the channel–beam relationship.
+As the prediction horizon increases, the correlation between past observations and future beam states weakens, making accurate prediction increasingly difficult.
+Achieving reliable long-term prediction typically requires longer historical observation sequences to capture the UE motion patterns, which increases sensing cost, energy consumption, signaling overhead, and computational complexity.
+In this work, we address this challenge by leveraging KD to transfer long-term beam evolution knowledge from a high-capacity teacher model to a lightweight student model operating with shorter observation sequences.
+This design enables efficient long-term beam prediction while maintaining low complexity and sensing overhead.

-In this work, we develop a compact model that learns to implement long-term beam selection for current and multiple future time slots with the objective of maximizing the overall spectral efficiency.
+Specifically, in this work, we develop a compact model that learns to implement long-term beam selection for current and multiple future time slots with the objective of maximizing the overall spectral efficiency.
 To this end, we cast the problem as an ML classification task, which we tackle in two stages.
 First, we initially ignore model complexity and sensing overhead, and design a sequence-to-sequence (Seq2Seq) neural network model that consists of dedicated CNNs and gated recurrent unit (GRU) networks with an additional attention mechanism.
 The designed CNNs together with a simple yet effective image preprocessing method can extract compact image features.
 Temporal dependencies across time slots are captured by the GRUs with attention, enabling robust long-term beam prediction.

 In this paper, we use the complex pre-trained model to obtain a lightweight beam selection model.
 We identify KD as a practically suitable paradigm for this task since, as opposed to alternative model compression frameworks such as pruning and weight quantization~\cite{zhang2021compacting}, KD enables the compressed student model to notably deviate from how the teacher is structured.
+Furthermore, KD transfers the teacher’s learned probabilistic knowledge instead of relying on pseudo-labels generated by classical algorithms as in algorithm-supervised learning approaches~\cite{shastri2025algorithm, morad2026sgd}.
 We thus employ the complex model to train a lightweight student that accepts shorter input sequences, reducing the model complexity and minimizing the operational cost associated with sensing and data processing.

 The specific contributions of the paper are as follows: \begin{itemize} \item We develop an efficient end-to-end learning framework for long-term vision-based beam tracking by integrating CNNs, GRUs, and a multi-head attention (MHA) mechanism.
 This Seq2Seq model can effectively predict both current and future beams based on past sensor observations.